Robert Capa: Politics

 As a young boy, Capa was drawn to the Munkakör (Employment Circle), a group of socialist and avant-garde artists, photographers, and intellectuals centered around Budapest.
 He participated in the demonstrations against the Miklós Horthy regime.
 In 1931, just before his first photo was published, Capa was arrested by the Hungarian secret police, beaten, and jailed for his radical political activity.
 A police official's wife—who happened to know his family—won Capa's release on the condition that he would leave Hungary immediately.

 The Boston Review has described Capa as "a leftist, and a democrat—he was passionately pro-Loyalist and passionately anti-fascist ..."
 During the Spanish Civil War, Capa travelled with and photographed the Workers' Party of Marxist Unification (POUM), which resulted in his best-known photograph.

 The British magazine Picture Post ran his photos from Spain in the 1930s accompanied by a portrait of Capa, in profile, with the simple description: "He is a passionate democrat, and he lives to take photographs."

+Artistic style

+Robert Capa's photographic style is characterized by his commitment to capturing the raw and immediate realities of war.
+He famously stated, "If your pictures aren't good enough, you're not close enough," reflecting his philosophy of immersing himself in the action to convey authenticity.